olsner/ghc/docs/users_guide/phases.rst

     output file.

     When linking, the linker can automatically remove all unreferenced sections and thus produce smaller executables.
-The effect is similar to -split-objs, but somewhat more efficient - the generated library files are about 30% smaller than with ``-split-objs``.
+The effect is similar to ``-split-objs``, but somewhat more efficient - the generated library files are about 30% smaller than with ``-split-objs``.

 ``-static``
     .. index::